i-tozer/i-tozer/README.md

 🧠 BSc in Psychology, Level 2 CFA, and enthusiast of mental models & memory palaces

 Let's connect on [Twitter](https://twitter.com/i_tozer) or [Telegram](https://t.me/iantozer)!

+### Selected Works

+#### Sports Arbitrage Bot (2024-2025)

+Engineered a sports arbitrage bot in Golang with PostgreSQL, Grafana, and Loki.
+Rebuilt in a second iteration that achieved 10x faster performance with 90% less code while adding IP floating and nanosecond benchmarking for optimal efficiency in competitive markets.